 |Length of Procedure|

 |Time off work|

 |0-2 weeks (recovery from bruising/swelling: up to 10 days or longer for swelling)|

-Facial wrinkles and creases are part of the aging process.
+Facial wrinkles and creases are part of the ageing process.
 They begin to appear as the underlying hyaluronic acid and elastin fibers break down and wear out.
-While this breakdown is part of the natural aging process, it can also result from loss of facial fat, facial muscles and even facial bone with aging, in addition to excessive squinting, frowning and smiling.
-The result; a sunken face with inward curves the telltale sign of an aging face instead of the outward curves seen in children.
+While this breakdown is part of the natural ageing process, it can also result from loss of facial fat, facial muscles and even facial bone with ageing, in addition to excessive squinting, frowning and smiling.
+The result; a sunken face with inward curves the telltale sign of an ageing face instead of the outward curves seen in children.
 Gentle outward curves associated with a youthful appearance cab be recreated by transferring fat to the face.
 Simply pulling out the skin with a face lift may give the look of a face stuck out of the window of a Boeing 747.